docker/docs/docker-for-windows/install.md

   enabled, VirtualBox no longer works, but any VirtualBox VM images remain.
   VirtualBox VMs created with `docker-machine` (including the `default` one typically created during Toolbox install) no longer start.
-These VMs cannot be used side-by-side with Docker for Windows.
+These VMs cannot be used side-by-side with Docker Desktop for Windows.
 However, you can still use `docker-machine` to manage remote VMs.

 * **System Requirements**: